 At the bottom of the Info pane is a section that shows all of the operations from the Edit module that have been applied to the current image.
 Clicking on the right arrow to the left of the label will display a list of every tab in the Edit module, as well as primary adjustment options, including cropping, retouching and text operations.
-If an image has had any adjustments made to it, that section of the Settings Applied area will be represented in white type, and you can drill down further into the Develop, Effects, Portrait, and Local Adjustment tabs to see which adjustments were made to an image.
+If an image has had any adjustments made to it, that section of the Settings Applied area will be represented in white type, and you can use the arrows to the left of the label to drill down further into the Develop, Effects, Portrait, and Local Adjustment tabs to see which adjustments were made to an image.
 (On an image that has had no adjustments, all of the settings will be grayed out.)

-Double-clicking on any of the available items inside the Settings Applied area will jump to that setting inside the Edit module, where you can adjust it easily.
+Double-clicking on any of the available items inside the Settings Applied area will take you to that specific setting inside the Edit module, where you can make any desired changes.